pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 ## Goals / To Do

 * 2016-12-29 ~ Add location hash parsing
 * 2016-12-01 ~ Overlay or plugin to display issues in right column
-* 2016-11-30 ~ Go to next file using cursor keys
+* 2016-11-30 ~ Go to next previous file using cursor keys
 * 2016-11-30 ~ Material Design Light version
 * 2016-11-30 ~ Better handling of current file data
-* 2016-11-11 ~ Display HTML as source or in an iframe

 ## Users